Indian-origin COVID-19 survivor in UK says lucky to be alive

 "It was the small wins and things like the nurses making sure Iris had a constant supply of hot tea and a sneaky extra slice of cake that made me smile."
 At home, she has to maintain a distance from her husband and continues to be besieged by coughing fits.
 But she's relieved that she was able to fight the virus, especially considering how many people have died.

-The UK's death toll in the coronavirus pandemic continues to rise and hit 6,159 after a record increase of 786 in a single day on Tuesday.
+The UK's death toll in the coronavirus pandemic continues to rise and hit 7,097 on Wednesday - a record increase of 938 in a day.
 The government has urged the public to continue to follow strict social distancing rules before a decision to review the measures can be taken.
-The UK also has over 55,000 confirmed cases of COVID-19, putting pressure on the country's medical system.
+The UK also has over 55,000 confirmed cases of COVID-19, putting immense pressure on the country's medical system.

 "I can't explain the moment I left the hospital, I'll never take anything for granted again," she added..